MachineGnostics/machinegnostics.io/docs/mg/principles.md

 - **Transparency:** By letting the data decide, results are more interpretable and trustworthy.

 ---

-## Summary for New Users
+!!! success "Summary for New Users"

     - **Don’t force your data into ill-fitting models.**
     - **Use all your data, including outliers and incomplete points, with justified weighting.**
     - **Let the data reveal its own structure, uncertainty, and relationships.**
     - **Prefer robust, information-theoretic methods when possible.**
     - **Be open-minded and critical—let the data, not your expectations, drive your analysis.**

 Machine Gnostics provides a principled, robust, and data-centric foundation for advanced data analysis in machine learning and data science.